microsoft/azure-pipelines-vscode/README.md

 setting, which you can learn more about at VS Code's [telemetry FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

-## Working with other extensions
+## Working with other extensions: GitLens

-Depending on what other extensions you have installed, you may see strange behavior.
-We will try to document those issues here along with resolutions.

-### GitLens

-GitLens may show too much information.
-If you want to reduce to just document level information, add the following to your user or workspace settings:
+GitLens may show too much history information.
+We recommend reducing it to just document-level information by adding this to your user or workspace settings:

 ```json
 "gitlens.codeLens.scopesByLanguage": [